Join YPT along the Karakoram Highway from Pakistan to China, then from China through Kyrgyzstan to Tajikistan!

 Then it’s time for the final stretch of our amazing Karakoram Highway Tour.
 We’re ending in Kashgar, modern China’s most western city.
 An ancient city which was a major hub along the Silk Road.

-We head out to the famous livestock moment where the local Uygurs are trading goats, camels, horses and anything else with four legs they can get their hands on!
+We head out to the famous livestock moment where the local Uygurs trade goats, camels, horses and anything else with four legs they can get their hands on!